Greetings itchy feline brethren! Skye Blake here, sharing what I’ve found about killing fleas on kittens, senior and sick cats.

 Don’t Ever Use Dog Flea Treatments on Your Kitty

-They’re designed only for dogs and can kill a cat, especially one with a weak immune system, kidney or liver diseases.
+Formulations and dosages are unique to a dog’s body and can kill a cat, especially one with a weak immune system, kidney or liver diseases.

 If you have dogs in the house, talk to your vet about treating them with things your cat can’t lick off.